88joonyc/Adventure_time/README.md

 # Future Plans
  - [ ] Implement an AWS photo bucket to allow users to add additional photos to end of descriptions on the event page
  - [ ] Chatroom messaging feature to allow users to connect with promoters for potential business opportunities
- - [ ] horizontal scroll bar of followers or other events categorized in a specified order
+ - [ ] Horizontal scroll bar of followers or other events categorized in a specified order
- - [ ] mobile friendly version
+ - [ ] Responsive web design

 <!-- # Conclusion -->